Huegoxaga/notes/embedded/nvidia.md

   - Jetson TX2 Series
   - Jetson Xavier NX
   - Jetson AGX Xavier Series
+- [Click here](https://developer.nvidia.com/embedded/downloads) to go the download center for Jetson Development

 ### Setup

 - First boot up:
-  1. Download the Jetpack image for the specific module
+  1. Download the Jetpack image for the specific module, or using the NVIDIA SDK Manager on a Ubuntu or CentOS host and skip step 2
   2. Flash the image into the SD card
       - Recommanded tool: Ethcher
       - it is recommanded to have a SD card with at least 64GB memory size
+      - The OS will not recongize the drive after flashing is completed
   3. Plugin the SD and connect the power, and I/O devices to the carrier board or the module
 - Use serial connection with `115200` Baudrate for headless mode
 - Jetson Nano Developer Kit doesn't come with WiFi module, use USB WiFi adapter instead